 12) I find my voice best when I write (preferably on a real keyboard, not those pop-up Smartphone ones that you swipe with one finger, partly-hoping that it detects the word you want, partly-disgusted when it doesn’t, and partly-amazed when it does.)
 I know that writing is a calling that I will always pursue, even if I never make a cent from it.
 I can’t stop.
 If I do, it eats at me.
 Still, when I’m going through a dry spell (usually when there is stasis in my life—no major changes), I worry that my creativity is gone forever.
 Then, something changes.
 And I’m amazed again that it returns.
 One of the greatest compliments that I long for in life is to hear people say that what I’ve written touches their hearts.

 I’ve also found that I have a talent for creating montages of photos and videos set to music.
 (See the “Behind the Writing” page for a list of videos.)

 13) I think about the past a lot, mostly because I try to derive meaning from it to see how it has gotten me to where I am today.
 It’s one reason why I’ve wanted to write this book.
 I think it’s fascinating to contrast our past and present selves, and then pinpoint the decisions and circumstances that guided us to where we are today.

 14) I know that who I am depends on what I’ve experienced.
 It is just one version of truth.
 And you have your own version of truth.
 I acknowledge that your experiences have shaped you differently.
 And I think that it would do everyone a lot of good if we could agree on that.

-But really, I’m still figuring out what that means in my life for me to be a mother.
-And how different motherhood looks on other women.
+But really, years later, I’m still figuring out what motherhood means for me in my life.
+It’s different for all of us.
 And that’s what this book is about.